SSR framework for Svelte 5 + Bun with islands-based selective hydration

 Wire format

-enhance adds two headers to the POST: Accept: application/json and x-mochi-action: true.
-The server detects these and responds with one of four shapes:
+enhance adds Accept: application/json and x-mochi-action: true to the POST.
+The server detects either header and responds with one of four shapes:

 type MochiEnhanceResult =